 A More Sustainable Future with Continental

 Sustainability is deeply embedded in our core values and our corporate strategy.
 Why?
 Because sustainable and responsible business practices enhance our ability to innovate and reinforce our viability for the future.
 We firmly believe that sustainable business is the only path forward.
 On this journey toward a more sustainable future, sustainable solutions are crucial for lasting success.
 But these innovations should not just stay in the showroom; they belong on the road.
 As a global technology company, we are committed to transforming our ideas into tangible products as swiftly as possible.
 This is where Continental excels.
 Drawing on over 150 years of production expertise and a deep culture of innovation, we embrace our responsibility to drive progress and help shape a more sustainable tomorrow.
 Year after year, we develop innovative technologies that set new standards, while continuously improving our existing products and processes.
-Below are some of our latest highlights:
+Below are some of our latest highlights.

-On the Path to Generating Emission-Free Energy
+On the Path to the Future of Energy Generation

 Our ContiTech group sector is also prioritizing photovoltaics at several locations, including Timișoara (Romania), Subotica (Serbia), Szeged (Hungary), Wagrowiec (Poland), Weißbach (Germany), Changzhou (China), Kalayani (India) and Chihuahua (Mexico).
 Together, these facilities will now generate as much electricity annually as is consumed by the equivalent of around 3,000 households in Germany.
 To accelerate this shift to green energy, we have also initiated three pilot projects for sustainable production in Changzhou, Granby (Canada) and Dannenberg (Germany).
 These plants will serve as a guide to other locations on how to implement similar measures and as role models for other sites.